 Jordan is another Full Moon Maple that was most likely a random seedling from its cousin the Golden Full Moon Maple –Aureum.
 Shirasawanum maples can be identified by looking at the flowers and subsequent seed pods [samaras].
 If the samaras point up rather than hang down it is a shirasawanum – palmatum species hang down.

-Jordan is a moderately growing maple that provides an alternative to the Aureum in the form of larger leaves like Aureum and the lime green color coveted by maple lovers.
+Jordan is a moderate growing maple that provides an alternative to the Aureum.
+Similarities include the same larger leaves and the lime green color coveted by maple lovers.
 Jordan’s popularity strives from how much faster it grows that Aureum.
-Some online sellers and garden centers advise that Jordan can handle more sun without burning as Aureum would.
-Jordan grows more upright without long side branches so it is narrow – Aureum grows as wide as it is tall.
+It also grows more upright without long side branches so it is narrow.
+Aureum grows as wide as it is tall.

+Acer shirasawanum Jordan is medium sized tree with wonderful color throughout the growing season.
+The new growth is a little more of a lemon color than Aureum.
+Fall colors are exquisite from yellow to gold, orange and scarlet.
 This cultivar is highly desired because of the rapid growth – compared to Aureum and the wonderful yellow/lime green spring color.
 Jordan may reach 9-10′ tall and 4′ wide in 10 years.
 Once established hardy to -10 degrees, USDA Zone 6.

 So I would not recommend all day sun, but shade in the afternoon.
 I guess for me the best look for this maple is late summer and early fall when each leaf is like a stained glass window.

 The first three photos show the late summer to early fall color that Jordan is famous for – all three were in my container inventory.
 The last photo shows late spring/early summer color courtesy of Buchholz Nursery.